 Digital innovation hubs create the innovation ecosystem that is needed to spur the digital transformation of the agriculture sector, while providing opportunities and support for young people in the development of locally suitable technologies and digital solutions.
-More investment and support need to be provided to create more innovation hubs across the continent that are dedicated to developing solutions focused on food system transformation.
+More investment and support need to be provided to create more innovation hubs across the continent that are dedicated to developing solutions.

 To ensure digital applications and services meet quality standards, research centers can play an active role in the evaluation and impact assessment of specific technologies and e-services in rural areas.
-This would allow governments and the private sector to bring to scale those programs and interventions that are proven impactful and beneficial to rural communities.
-Quality control and standard-setting of new technologies, digital tools, and services require the attention of business associations and governments.
+This would allow governments and the private sector to bring to scale those programs and interventions that are proven impactful and beneficial to rural Quality communities. control and standard-setting of new technologies, digital tools, and services require the attention of business associations and governments.